hu19891110/ithemes-exchange/readme.txt

 http://ithemes.com/codex/page/Exchange_Installation

 == Changelog ==

+= 1.10.2 =
+* Fixed non-object PHP warnings
+* Changed subtitle in readme to 'iThemes Exchange: Simple WP Ecommerce'
+* Adding new filter and global to IT_Exchange_Shipping, using for Table Rate development
+* Execute code on next upgrade to clear all bad data from cached user carts
+* Fix bug where we are checking for empty on a JSON string rather than on a PHP decoded version

 = 1.10.1 =
 * Fixed bug where we were casting rather than checking for a conditional.